Groundwater Science Priorities

 Web-based aquifer information system

 One of the key advancements made over the past several years is the development of an aquifer information system for the Coastal Plain aquifer system.
 This GIS-based system graphically displays the structure, extent, and hydraulic properties of the entire aquifer system in the Coastal Plain.
-The system is currently used by the Maryland Department of the Environment in permitting groundwater withdrawals.
-Converting this tool to a web-based version would allow access to others with an interest in groundwater resources, including local government and other state agencies, consultants, well drillers, and the general public.
+The system is currently used as a desktop-tool by the MDE, but making it web-based would allow access to others with an interest in groundwater resources, including local government and other state agencies, consultants, well drillers, and the general public.